thespad/thespad.github.io/content/posts/adding-spamhaus-drop-list-to-unifi-gateway/index.md

 fi
 ```

 i.e. does it contain at least on IP range in CIDR format?
 Yes, this is an overly simple regex and would match "invalid" IPs like `843.184.674.12/1`, but that's not something we're trying to validate in this case, we just want to know if there's something CIDR-like in the returned data.
-You can also use `jq` to confirm that the file is valid JSON before you overwrite the existing config file.
+You can also use `jq` to confirm that the file is valid JSON before you overwrite the existing config file:

 ```bash
 if ! jq -e . >/dev/null 2>&1 <<<"${GATEWAY_CONFIG}"; then